To calculate the moment of inertia about an unknown axis, we often take the help of 2 Theorems, namely :

 1.1 Conditions to apply

-There are infinite axes passing through center of mass C. Don’t just choose any axis passing through C. Choose only that axis passing through C which is parallel to required axis
+There are infinite axes passing through the center of mass C. Don’t just choose any axis passing through C. Choose only that axis passing through C that is parallel to the required axis.

 1.2 Theorem